-However, a prolonged fast that lasts longer than 48 hours will probably reduce the digestive enzymes that the pancreas and intestines produce.
+However, a prolonged fast lasting longer than 48 hours will probably reduce the digestive enzymes produced by the pancreas and intestines.

 Therefore, resuming eating after a prolonged fast often requires more attention.

-If we used to eat continuously, the body needs some time to get used to the fasting.
+If we eat continuously, the body needs time to get used to fasting.
 But this is logical, natural, and not particularly alarming.

 Fasting gives the entire digestive tract a particular time to recover, which it often lacks today.

-Since the food industry educated us to continuously eat the whole day, our bodies frequently use metabolic energy to produce enzymes that can process the food.
+Since the food industry taught us to eat around the clock, our bodies frequently use metabolic energy to produce enzymes that can process food.

 Accordingly, you may know the feeling when all the energy and blood flow into the stomach and digestive tract.
 As a result, you can’t think clearly after eating.